Paiiimannnoitla/General-Affairs-Page-Construction/remake/log.md

 		-- finished
 	4. Create individual folder by announcement id for each announcement -- finished
+	5. Add download function when link is trigger
+		-- finished
 	# Change
 	1. No longer use bright function on item selection, use border instead -- finished
 	2. Add index at announce page
 		-- finished
 	3. Add edit-mode tag to upload button
+		-- finished
+	4. Hover also trigger link checked
+		-- finished
+	5. Add cursor-pointer to link
 		-- finished

 ---